Generic selectors

 But what about righteous anger?
 The Bible has many examples of God’s anger so surely there is a time and place for God’s people to show proper anger.
 Take for example this scripture:

 At first blush this appears to tell us how to be angry without sinning by assuaging our anger before the end of the day.
 But is that what the scripture means?
 What about situations that stir up anger and cannot be resolved in a day?
 There are many circumstances that can plague us for much more than a day.
 If someone maligns our reputation at work or robs our home, the impact can continue for a long time.
 So how does the above scripture apply in those situations?
-Take a look at some scriptures dealing with anger:
+Take a look at some scriptures that tell us how to deal with anger:

-COLOSSIANS 3:8 But now, you should also put off all these things: wrath, indignation, malice, blasphemy, and foul language from your mouth.
+COLOSSIANS 3:8 But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.

-PSALMS 37:8 8 Cease from anger, and forsake wrath: fret not thyself in any wise to do evil.
+PSALMS 37:8 Cease from anger, and forsake wrath; Do not fret–it only causes harm.

-PROVERBS 19:11 The discretion of a man deferreth his anger; and it is his glory to pass over a transgression.
+PROVERBS 19:11 The discretion of a man makes him slow to anger, and his glory is to overlook a transgression.

 JAMES 1:20 Because man’s wrath does not work out God’s righteousness.

-ROMANS 12:19 Beloved, do not avenge yourselves; rather, leave this [literally = a scabbard] to God’s wrath; for it is written, ‘Vengeance is Mine!
-I will recompense,’ says the Lord.
+ROMANS 12:19 Beloved, do not avenge yourselves, but rather give place [literally = a scabbard] to wrath; for it is written, “Vengeance is Mine, I will repay,” says the Lord.

-The word leave in Romans 12:19 literally means a scabbard.
+The word place in Romans 12:19 literally means a scabbard.
 A scabbard is the place a sword is kept so that it does no harm.
 Figuratively, we are to sheath our anger just as a sword is put into a scabbard so that it will not cause injury to others.
 All of the above scriptures tell us to eliminate anger.
-They say nothing about so-called “righteous anger”.
+They say nothing about allowing so-called ‘righteous anger’.
 In fact, that phrase is nowhere to be found in the Bible.

 So what was Paul talking about?
 Let us put Ephesians 4:26 into context with the preceding verses where Paul addressed relationships between brethren, reminding us that we were once like the gentiles—vain and alienated from God because of the hardness of our own hearts:

-PSALMS 4:4-5 [Tremble], and sin not: commune with your own heart upon your bed, and be still.
-Selah.
-5 Offer the sacrifices of righteousness, and put your trust in the LORD.
+PSALMS 4:4-5 [Tremble], and do not sin.
+Meditate within your heart on your bed, and be still.
+Selah 5 Offer the sacrifices of righteousness, and put your trust in the LORD.

 The word tremble means "to quiver with extreme emotion, especially anger or fear".
-Paul quoted this scripture but said “when you become angry, do not sin”.
-The Psalmist said that we are to “commune with your own heart upon your bed”.
-Here, commune means to utter or declare.
-He is, in essence, saying to “declare the anger (or fear) that is in your hearts through the sacrifices of prayer, putting your trust in God”.
+Paul quoted this scripture but said “Be angry, and do not sin”.
+The Psalmist said that we are to “meditate within your heart on your bed.”
+Here, meditate means to utter or declare.
+He is, in essence, saying to declare the anger (or fear) that is in your hearts through the sacrifices of prayer, putting your trust in God.
 Anger produces adrenaline, which affects our heart and mind, resulting in emotions contrary to agape love.
 As we pray about our thoughts and feelings, we are to “be still”; that is, to wait.
 What for what?
 For God.
 When angry, we are agitated in our minds and bodies.
 We must take hold of the anger and establish forbearance, peace, quiet, and calm within our hearts, trusting in God to protect and help us.
 In doing so, we are letting God perfect His agape love in us!

 Ephesians 4:26 and Psalms 4:4 both are telling us that when we have feelings of anger, commune with God and ask for peace and comfort to replace the anger.
-Prayer is a sacrifice (Psalms 141:2; Hebrews 13:15); therefore, pray that “the peace of God, which surpasses all understanding, shall guard your hearts and your thoughts in Christ Jesus” (Philippians 4:7).
-This is why, just 5 verses later, Paul said:
+Prayer is a sacrifice (Psalms 141:2; Hebrews 13:15); therefore, pray that “the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
+(Philippians 4:7).
+This is why Paul said:

-EPHESIANS 4:31 Let all bitterness, and indignation, and wrath, and clamor, and evil speaking be removed from you, together with all malice.
+EPHESIANS 4:31 Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, [along] with all malice.

 God doesn’t want our hearts filled with anger but, rather, to have His peace in us.
 He promises that peace will rule in our hearts if we allow God’s agape love to work in us.
 Jesus Christ overcame all of the hatred and lies that the world threw at Him.
 He experienced far worse than any of us ever has.
 Even so, He promised to leave us with His peace:

-We are not only to put aside anger toward our brethren, but we are to “pursue righteousness, faith, love and peace with those who are calling on the Lord out of a pure heart.”
+We are not only to put aside anger toward our brethren, but we are to “pursue righteousness, faith, love, peace with those who call on the Lord out of a pure heart.”
 (Timothy 2:22).
 God’s children are precious to Him—how, then, can we justify being angry toward any of our brethren?

 The whole of chapter 3 of Colossians is a beautiful and encouraging message of putting away anger.
 All anger leads to unrighteousness because it is a selfish and destructive emotion.
 Instead, God wants us to have His peace in the depths of our hearts and minds.

-COLOSSIANS 3:13-15 Forbearing one another, and forgiving one another if anyone has a complaint against another; even as Christ forgave you, so also you should forgive.
-14 And above all these things put on love, which is the bond of perfection.
-15 And let the peace of God rule in your hearts, to which you were called into one body, and be thankful.
+COLOSSIANS 3:13-15 bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also [must do.]
+14 But above all these things put on love, which is the bond of perfection.
+15 And let the peace of God rule in your hearts, to which also you were called in one body; and be thankful.

 The fact is that God forbears with us and suffers long with us.
-In Romans 2:4 it says, “Or do you despise the riches of His [God’s] kindness and forbearance and long-suffering, not knowing that the graciousness of God leads you to repentance?”
+In Romans 2:4 it says, “Or do you despise the riches of His [God’s] goodness, forbearance, and longsuffering, not knowing that the goodness of God leads you to repentance?”
 So why would we be angry at others if they offend us?
 Tribulation is coming upon this world and our vision should be to look beyond the trials of this life to the Kingdom of God.
 There was a time when God’s wrath was upon us but He has shown us great mercy because we are now His children.
 In the Kingdom, the saints will help point many to God and eternal life because God loves the whole world and desires that all come to repentance (2 Peter 3:9).

 In fact, there is only one case in which anger is justified—when we find sin in ourselves!
 Being angry at our own sins should produce anger within us because we have failed to obey and please God!

 Repentance is the result of our disappointment and even anger at our sins but it also reestablishes peace from God.
 Like the aftermath of a trial, repentance restores peace in our minds.
-Notice: “Now truly, no chastisement for the present seems to be joyous, but grievous; nevertheless, afterwards it yields the peaceable fruits of righteousness to those who have been exercised by it.”
+Notice: “Now no chastening seems to be joyful for the present, but painful; nevertheless, afterward it yields the peaceable fruit of righteousness to those who have been trained by it.”
 (Hebrews 12:11).

 Anger is like sword that is kept in a scabbard worn on our belt.
 Even though we sometimes are tempted to draw that sword, we must have the self-control keep it sheathed and refrain from using it.
 Anger is something that we should not have toward God’s people or the world.
 We must strive to put away anger and we do that by sheathing or covering our anger with God’s Spirit of agape love and peace.